boekkooi/TwigJackBundle/doc/twig-doctrine-loader.md

 ```
 The above configuration will add a custom loader for any template that starts with `db://`.

-To make you loader be i18n compatible you can add the `locale_callable` that points to a service in the container.
+To make your loader i18n compatible, set the `locale_callable` option to a service id in the container.
 This service must return a callable that returns the locale string.

 Example